Gaussian and Non-Gaussian Universality of Data Augmentation: Definitions

+where we have used $[\ba,\bb]$ to represent the set $\{ c \,\ba + (1-c) \bb : c \in [0,1]\}$.
 This is a non-negative scalar, and large values indicate high sensitivity to changes of individual arguments (low noise stability).
 Our results also use test functions ${h:\R^q\rightarrow\R}$.
 For these, we measure smoothness simply as differentiability, using the scalar quantities

-where $\partial^r$ denotes the $r$th differential, i.e.\ $\partial^1h$ is the gradient, $\partial^2h$ the Hessian, etc. In the result below, these terms appear in form of the linear combinations
+where $\partial^r$ denotes the $r$th differential, i.e.\ $\partial^1h$ is the gradient, $\partial^2h$ the Hessian, etc. In the result below, these terms appear in the form of the linear combination

-Both are hard to parse, but can be computed explicitly for specific models (as we will see in Section \ref{sectn:examples}).
-We note that both depend on $n$ and $k$, via the definition of $\alpha_m^r$, and that derivatives appear up to 3rd order and moments of $f$ up to 6th order.
+$\lambda(n,k)$ can then be computed explicitly for specific models.
+We note that the dependence on $n$ and $k$ is via the definition of $\alpha_r$, and that derivatives appear up to 3rd order and moments up to 6th order.
+Notably, these conditions require that the effect of changing one data point on the first derivative of $f$ is $o(n^{-1/3})$.\\[.5em] \textbf{Moment conditions}.
+Our results also require the following 6th moments on data and the surrogate variables: Write $\bZ_1 = (Z_{1jl})_{j\leq k, l \leq d}$ where $Z_{ijl} \in \R$, and define